 An application form will be sent to those nominated within 7 working days of the nomination being submitted by the nominator.
 For 'Special Recognition' and 'Lifetime/Outstanding Achievement', the application form will be sent to the nominator.
 For 'Most Promising Sports Turf Student', the application form will be sent to the assessor/lecturer and we will ask for their contact details if needed.

-The winners will be announced at the prestigious Industry Awards ceremony held at the Motorcycle Museum (close to the NEC - during SALTEX 2017) on the evening of Wednesday 1 November 2017.
+The winners will be announced at the prestigious Industry Awards ceremony (close to the NEC - during SALTEX 2018) on the evening of Wednesday 31 October.

 All shortlisted entries will be contacted by an IOG representative and will be invited to attend the ceremony.